What is Sage Accounting?

 Who’s it Suitable For?

-As the platform doesn’t offer the ability to add scans of invoices to digital entries, it works better for businesses who are generally paper-oriented and have a paper filing system already in place, where they can save time & money.
+As the sage platform doesn’t offer the ability to add scans of invoices to digital entries, it works better for businesses who are generally paper-oriented and have a paper filing system already in place, where they can save time & money.

 Why is Sage Good?